sixeyed/dak4.net/slides/sections/metrics-runtime.md

 ## Tidy up

 The metrics endpoint isn't meant for humans to read, it's an API for Prometheus to consume.

 Now we know how the metrics look, let's remove the new container:

 ```
-docker rm --force web-v3
+docker container rm --force blazor
 ```

 > `force` removes a container even if it's still running

 ---

-## Key metrics for legacy apps
+## Key runtime metrics

-Runtime metrics can tell you how hard your app is working.
-In this case there are key details from the IIS runtime, which you can put into your application dashboard:
+Runtime metrics tell you how hard your app is working and how well it's handling requests.
+The .NET Prometheus client gets you some way towards the [SRE Golden Signals](https://www.infoq.com/articles/monitoring-SRE-golden-signals/):

-- requests per second processed
+- latency: `http_request_duration_seconds{code="200"}`
-- amount of virtual memory used
+- traffic: `http_requests_received_total`
-- amount of CPU used
+- errors: `http_request_duration_seconds{code="500"}`
-- number of active threads
+- saturation: based on `dotnet_total_memory_bytes` and `process_cpu_seconds_total`

-> Using an exporter utility gives you all this without changing code - perfect for legacy apps.
+> You can get the same effect using an exporter utility for legacy apps, without code changes.